AJ6CU/sCustomTkinter/README.md

 ### Pygubu-Designer Installation

-    1. Download the Pygubu-Designer plugin from [sCTkWidgetSetForPygubuDesigner] (https://github.com/AJ6CU/sCustomTkinter/blob/main/pygubu-designer-integration/sCTkWidgetSetForPygubuDesigner.py).
-Store it someplace convenient so that you can reference it from multiple Pygubu-Designer sessions.
-    2. Start Pygubu-Designer, add any widget (you will probably delete and replace this later)
+    1. Install Pygubu-Designer into your virtual environment after installing sCustomTkinter.
+It is "pygubu-designer" and can be installed using the same tools as sCustomTkinter above.
+    2. Start Pygubu-Designer, you will see the sCustomTkinter widgets at the bottom of the Components on the left.
-    3. Create a new project and save it.
+	3. Add a sCTK root or a sCTkToplevel and go!
-    4. in the Project->Settings->Custom Widgets, hit the "+", naviagate where you stored  `sCTkWidgetSetForPygubuDesigner.py` and select it.
-    5. Return to Design mode.
-You should see a new set of widgets on the palette under 'sCustomTkinter'.

 ## Theming